Dbutler24/butler-portfolio/final_project_Daria.md

 # Excel Sheet of Recreated Data Sets
 This spreadsheet features some key data sets that I recreated from various sources. https://cmu.box.com/s/j9c4qo6hakypzn5dsdjwkdsdbikmnvy2

+# Completion of Final Project
+I plan to complete the final project using shorthand.
+I will create visualizations using a combination flourish and infogram.
+The visualizations will be interwoven with text providing context and a final call to action at the end.